 The mission of the Fort Worth Drowning Prevention Center (FWDPC) is to prevent drowning in Fort Worth by educating the community about water safety and equipping non-swimmers with life-saving skills.
-They are filling a much-needed gap in Fort Worth by providing these services regardless of individuals’ ability to pay.
+It is filling a much-needed gap in Fort Worth by providing these services regardless of individuals’ ability to pay.
 A few years ago, FWDPC developed a beta-test program specifically for the Como neighborhood – reaching 100 Como residents in the Downtown YMCA pool.
 It was a success in part due to the attention given to cultural awareness – 18 community leaders went through the program to learn to swim and then to act as ambassadors in their community centers and churches to spread the word.
-The JLFW funds will continue this neighborhood emphasis and expand their concentrated effort to the north side of Fort Worth in the summers of 2017 and 2018.
+JLFW funds will continue this neighborhood emphasis and expand their concentrated effort to the north side of Fort Worth in the summers of 2017 and 2018.
 Volunteers will serve in two areas: registration and Water Buddies.

 MAKE-A-WISH NORTH TEXAS